There are now 3 possible online modes for units:

 - This unit provides knowledge and clinical skills including relevant concepts in general surgery, anaesthesiology, pharmacology, oral medicine, orofacial pain, oral pathology and dento-maxillofacial surgery.
 Students learn to perform tooth extractions, manage post-extraction complications, assess and diagnose oral diseases, conduct diagnostic tests including radiology, histopathology, microbiology and haematology/biochemistry/serology.

-- Students are able to (1) discuss indications contraindication, technique, side effects and complications of sedation and general anaesthesia in dentistry; (2) plan for and perform simple and complicated tooth extraction; (3) diagnose the source of pain and manage post-extraction complications; and (4) clinically assess, diagnose and manage local oral diseases and systemic pathology that presents in the mouth; and (5) examine patients whose presenting complaint is not immediately dentally related and order and interpret diagnostic tests including radiology, histopathology, microbiology and haematology/biochemistry/serology; (6) display professional behaviour in the educational and clinical settings,; (7) discuss challenges to professionalism and reflect on professional behaviours in the clinical setting; (8) display critical and insightful self-reflection of their own personal values, wellbeing, personal difficulties and professional performance; and (9) respond to professionalism challenges and insightful self reflection by implementing effective management strategies.
+- Students are able to (1) discuss indications contraindication, technique, side effects and complications of sedation and general anaesthesia in dentistry; (2) plan for and perform simple and complicated tooth extraction; (3) diagnose the source of pain and manage post-extraction complications; (4) clinically assess, diagnose and manage local oral diseases and systemic pathology that presents in the mouth; and (5) examine patients whose presenting complaint is not immediately dentally related and order and interpret diagnostic tests including radiology, histopathology, microbiology and haematology/biochemistry/serology; (6) display professional behaviour in the educational and clinical settings,; (7) discuss challenges to professionalism and reflect on professional behaviours in the clinical setting; (8) display critical and insightful self-reflection of their own personal values, wellbeing, personal difficulties and professional performance; and (9) respond to professionalism challenges and insightful self reflection by implementing effective management strategies.

-- Indicative assessments in this unit are as follows: (1) written assessment on oral surgery, oral medicine, oral pathology (Failed Component), SLO 1, 2, 3; (2) OSCE oral medicine and oral pathology (Failed Component), SLO 3, 4; and (3) clinical assessment on exodontia, SLO 2, 3); and (4) professional behaviour assessment.
+- Indicative assessments in this unit are as follows: (1) written assessment oral medicine, oral pathology and oral surgery (SLO 1, 2, 3, 4, 5); (2) OSCE oral medicine and oral pathology (SLO 4, 5); and (3) clinical exodontia (SLO 2, 3); and (4) professional behaviour assessment.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the written assessment oral medicine, oral pathology, orofacilal pain and oral surgery (SLO 1, 2, 3, 4, 5), OSCE oral medicine and oral pathology (SLO 4, 5), and professional behaviour assessment components.